The branch of biology that deals with the normal functions of living organisms and their parts.

 Read More

 The bandwagon effect refers to a psychological attribute in which human beings do or act on something mainly because other individuals around them are doing it.
-In this phenomenon, they less take into account or regard their personal beliefs and in this case, they, may end up ignoring or overriding them.
+In this phenomenon, they take less into account or regard their personal beliefs, and in this case, they may end up ignoring or overriding them.
 A wide range of implications are associated with the bandwagon effect.
 However, the phenomenon is largely seen or exhibited

 Read More